Today I want to share with you a super effective, minimal and zero waste method to clean, purify and moisturise your skin: the oil cleansing method.

 60% core oil: sweet almond oil, apricot kernel oil, ricebran oil, sunflower oil, olive oil

-20% luxury oil: evening primrose oil, rosehip seed oil, argan oil, jojoba.
+20% optional luxury oil: evening primrose oil, rosehip seed oil, argan oil, jojoba.

 Optional: up to 0.5% essential oil: lavender, geranium, sandalwood, frankincesce, cedarwood.